wilkie/blog/posts/filesystems-what-we-know-what-we-can-learn.md

 Our new filesystem has inspired a new way of linking programs.
 A new way of organizing code.
 And therefore, it must inspire a new operating system.
 This hypothetical system will no longer care about whether or not a program exists on your machine when you want to run it.
 Or any part of it.
 Maybe parts of the program you never seem to use can be deleted?
-Of oourse, they can!
+Of course, they can!
 Why not?
 You aren't using them and they generally exist somewhere.

 Since our hash of data is the same in every inch of the universe, we have a powerful means of identifying the code we actually need anywhere in that universe.
 If I want to run my system's "calculator" application, it is